PLAY2PROMPT: Zero-shot Tool Instruction Optimization for LLM Agents via Tool Play: Introduction

 \ours consists of two steps.
 In Step 1, a set of tool-use examples are generated via a trial-and-error process, where an LLM agent iteratively call the target tool with different invocation parameters until correct invocation is found.
 Then, for each correct tool invocation instance, a query is generated such that it can be answered by the tool invocation, forming a question-answer pair as a tool-use example.
 In step 2, the tool documentation are refined, using the generated tool-use examples as a validation set.
 In both steps, We employ self-reflection~\citep{madaan2023self,pryzant-etal-2023-automatic,shinn2023reflexion} to generate error feedback, thereby directing the search algorithm towards progressively improved outputs.
 Because \ours operates entirely in a zero-shot manner and is inherently task-agnostic, it offers a practical and scalable solution for enhancing LLM tool utilization without additional labeled data or human intervention.

 We evaluate \ours with benchmark on real-world scenarios.
-On the Berkeley Function-Calling Leaderboard~\citep{berkeley-function-calling-leaderboard} and the StableToolBench benchmark~\citep{guo-etal-2024-stabletoolbench}, our approach consistently surpasses baseline methods for both open LLaMA models~\citep{Dubey2024TheL3} and closed OpenAI GPT models~\citep{achiam2023gpt}.
+On the Berkeley Function-Calling Leaderboard~\citep{berkeley-function-calling-leaderboard} and the StableToolBench benchmark~\citep{guo-etal-2024-stabletoolbench}, our approach consistently surpasses baseline methods for both open~\citep{dubey2024llama,liu2025toolace,lin2025robust} and closed models~\citep{achiam2023gpt}.
 Extensive experiments and analyses further underscore the robustness of our approach.

 Our contributions can be summarized as follows: \begin{itemize}[left = 0pt, noitemsep,topsep=0pt,parsep=1pt,partopsep=1pt] \item We propose \ours, a novel automated framework that iteratively refines tool documentation and generates usage examples, enabling more effective zero-shot tool utilization without any labeled data. \item \ours integrates a search-based trial-and-error process augmented with self-reflection, allowing LLMs to explore and ``play'' with tools to refine both tool documentation and demonstrations for enhanced performance. \item \ours is entirely zero-shot, scalable, and task-agnostic, making it broadly applicable across diverse tools and domains, and practical for large-scale enhancement of LLM tool use without additional manual effort. \end{itemize}